teach-plt/plt-errata/README.md

 This section should discuss the scopes for `if` and `while` (see errata for Section 5.3).

+#### 4.9 Implementing a type checker

+p.
+68: missing right closing paranthesis in the code snippet for a single function type checking.

 #### 4.10 Annotating type checkers

 p.
 69: the pseudo-code for `infer(Γ,a+b)` is wrong in that it removes the annotations from the subexpressions of the addition expression.
 The correct return statement would be